BetterThanTomorrow/calva/docs/site/formatting.md

 2. then save
 3. then hit `tab`, and see what happens.

-!!!
-Note
+???
+Note "`:align-associative?` is experimental"
     This particular setting is experimental and known to cause trouble together with namespaced keywords.
 Consider using `ctrl+alt+l` instead of `tab` as your formatting command, instead of enabling this setting.
 See below for more info about this.
+See [more below](#about-aligning-associative-forms) about this.

 !!!
-Note
+Note "Hot reloding requirements"
     The hot reloading of the config file only works for config files inside the project directory structure.
 And if you are providing the settings via clojure-lsp: no hot-reload for you.

 ### About aligning associative forms